csci3155/pppl-lab1/README.md

 You can also run all test objects under the `src/test` directory via

-    $ sbt test
+    > test

 Or you can specify, specifically

-    $ sbt "test-only Lab1Suite"

-Note that the quotes are important when passing arguments to sbt from the command-line (though they are optional when running in the sbt interactive console).
-For your convenience, we have a script

-    $ ./testlab1.sh

-to run Lab1Suite using sbt.
+    > test-only Lab1Suite

 ## Your Javascripty Interpreter

-You can run your Javascripty interpreter with a file (e.g., tests in `src/test/resources`) in IntelliJ by setting up a Run/Debug Configuration.
+You can run your Javascripty interpreter with a file (e.g., tests in `src/test/resources`) from sbt or the command-line:

-    Run > Edit Configurations ...

-It may be easier to run your Javascripty interpreter on the command-line.

-    $ sbt "runMain jsy.student.Lab1 <arguments>"
+    > runMain jsy.student.Lab1 <arguments>

 Or for your convenience,

     $ ./lab1.sh <arguments>

-For quick experimentation, it is more convenient to use the Scala Console window (in IntelliJ or on the command-line) or a Scala Worksheet (in IntelliJ).
+However, it is rare that you will want to run your Javascripty interpreter directly, as you will driving your implementation via tests in `Lab1Spec`.

 ## Node.js